 1. Plan Ahead

 Every January, publishers express concerns over the drop, but this decline is both predictable and manageable.
-As you build out annual revenue projections, budgeting for this drop ensures you are prepared, and that will mitigate any panic that this revenue decrease brings.
+As you build out annual revenue projections, budgeting for this drop ensures you are prepared and that will mitigate any panic that this revenue decrease brings.

 2. Optimize For Seasonal Content

 If applicable to your brand, publish content that aligns with popular January topics like fitness, health, budgeting, organization, and goal-setting.
 These topics attract advertisers focused on New Year’s resolutions.
-If more reliant on trending content, use January to create or update evergreen content that can generate consistent traffic throughout the year.
+If more so reliant on trending content, use January to create or update evergreen content that can generate consistent traffic throughout the year.

 3. Invest in the Long-term

-With the stress of Q4 behind us, January can be used for those much-needed A/B tests.
+With the stress of Q4 behind us, January can be used for those much needed A/B tests.
 Test article headlines, content formats, or layouts to improve user engagement and conversion rates.
 If you aren’t yet capitalizing on the growing amount of digital video spend, test the video player in Q1.
 Early adoption gives you plenty of time to optimize the experience and maximize revenue potential well ahead of Q4 2025.
 According to Google, “Video ads are on average earning 8.9x higher CPMs compared to standard banner ad CPMs on Ad Exchange.”

 RELATED: Fewer Ads, Better Outcomes